Minimally Invasive Spine Surgery Cures

 “I didn’t know what was going to happen,” said Joseph.
 “When I found out I would need back surgery, it was a bit of a shock.
 I couldn’t help thinking, ‘This is my back.
 This is not a simple surgery.’”

-Daniel Laich, D.O., is a world-renowned board-certified neurosurgeon with Swedish Covenant Medical Group known for pioneering minimally invasive spine surgery with procedures such as TESSYS
+Daniel Laich, D.O., is a world-renowned board-certified neurosurgeon with Endeavor Health Medical Group known for pioneering minimally invasive spine surgery with procedures such as TESSYS

 .
 “Dr. Daniel Laich was amazing,” said Joseph.
 “He walked me through the whole process.
 Of course I was still apprehensive with back surgery.
 You hear the words ‘outpatient back surgery’ and you can’t help but think it’s too good to be true.”